Skype for Business Online features

 For a detailed comparison of the Skype for Business desktop and web clients, see Skype for Business Online client comparison tables.
 For a detailed comparison of the Skype for Business mobile clients, see the Mobile client comparison tables.

 To download the client for your mobile device, PC, or Mac, go to Download Skype for Business across all your devices.

 Skype for Business provides support for the conference room devices listed here.
-For additional information, work with your account team or call Office 365 support.
+For additional information, work with your account team or call Microsoft support.
 To get a local number, you can choose your locale from the drop-down list.

 Instant messaging, presence, and contacts

 Display their presence status—for example, Available, Away, Do Not Disturb, or Offline—to let others know their availability.
 Skype for Business presence information is presented throughout the suite.

 Send and receive text messages in real time over an Internet Protocol (IP) network, such as the internet, or an organization's corporate network.
 Instant messaging is available for both Skype-to-Skype and multiparty communication.
 IM text is encrypted for enhanced security.